 - A one-way video interview is an asynchronous screening method where candidates record responses to pre-set questions on their own time.

-- They're faster, more scalable, and more consistent than traditional phone screens.
+- Async screening is faster, more scalable, and more consistent than traditional phone screens.

-- For candidates: test your tech, look at the camera, keep answers concise, and use the STAR method.
+- For candidates: test your tech, keep answers concise, and use the STAR method.

 - For employers: keep it to 5–8 questions, allow retakes, set clear deadlines, and use structured scorecards.

-- AI-powered platforms like Kira AI add automatic analysis and anti-cheating detection, reducing the time from screening to shortlist.
+- AI-powered platforms like Kira AI run voice-based interviews with automatic analysis and anti-cheating detection, cutting the time from screening to shortlist.